-Most Perspectives (see page 24) in the Workbench (see page 24) are comprised of an editor area and one or more views (see page 74).
+Most Perspectives (see page 23) in the Workbench (see page 23) are comprised of an editor area and one or more views (see page 30).
 Different editors are associated with different types of files.
-For example, when a file is opened by double-clicking in the Projects View (see page 161), the associated editor opens in the Workbench.
+For example, when a file is opened by double-clicking in the Projects View (see page 114), the associated editor opens in the Workbench.
 If there is no associated editor for a resource, the Workbench attempts to launch an external editor outside the Workbench.
 Any number of editors can be open at once, but only one can be active at a time.
 The main menu bar and toolbar for the Workbench window contain operations that are applicable to the active editor.

 Tabs in the editor area indicate the names of resources that are currently open for editing (usually the filename, and the tab's tooltip will provide the full path to the file).
-An asterisk (\) displayed in an editor tab indicates that an editor has unsaved changes.
-By default, editors are stacked in the editor area, but users may choose to tile (see page 281) them in order to view multiple editors simultaneously.
+An asterisk () displayed in an editor tab indicates that an editor has unsaved changes.
+By default, editors are stacked in the editor area, but users may choose to tile (see page 232) them in order to view multiple editors simultaneously.
 The gray border at the left margin of the editor area may contain icons that flag errors, warnings, or problems detected by the system.

-In ACE, the editor area is also used to view the Reports (see page 254) generated by ACE.
-By default, when ACE is running the Flow (see page 248) in single-process mode, ACE will open HTML versions of the reports in the HTML Report Browser (see page 26) as soon as the report data is generated/updated.
-When ACE is in Multiprocess mode (via the Multiprocess View (see page 122)), only the Multiprocess Summary Report (see page 255) is automatically opened in the editor area - the other reports must be opened manually through the Projects View (see page 161), or by following the Timing Report hyperlinks for each Implementation (see page 243) found within the Multiprocess Summary Report.
+In ACE, the editor area is also used to view the Reports (see page 205) generated by ACE.
+By default, when ACE is running the Flow (see page 199) in single-process mode, ACE will open HTML versions of the reports in the HTML Report Browser (see page 25) as soon as the report data is generated/updated.
+When ACE is in Multiprocess mode (via the Multiprocess View (see page 75)), only the Multiprocess Summary Report (see page 206) is automatically opened in the editor area - the other reports must be opened manually through the Projects View (see page 114), or by following the Timing Report hyperlinks for each Implementation (see page 194) found within the Multiprocess Summary Report.

 ACE also provides a suite of IP Configuration Editors, organized by fabric family/library, used to instantiate and configure the various IP surrounding the core fabric.
-See Creating an IP Configuration (see page 321).
+See Creating an IP Configuration (see page 272).

 The IP Libraries and IP types displayed within ACE are dynamic and change based on which technology libraries and devices are installed and licensed at each customer site.
-Therefore, the IP Configuration Editors available at the customer site may only be a subset of what is documented in this user guide.
-For example, if the customer's installed and licensed devices include no LRAMs, then any IP tools based upon LRAMs will not be available within the customer's ACE GUI.
+Therefore, the individual IP Configuration Editors are not documented in this guide, and are instead documented in separate dedicated Achronix documentation.
+An example would be the Speedster7t Soft IP User Guide (UG103).